INM-6/narci/README.md

 * Once it is released, if not yet updated, update tutorials README.md with the new version and create a persistent URL with the correct version pointing to corresponding tag, release version.
-* Remove previous dev version persistent URL to avoid unreachble links.
+* Remove previous dev version persistent URL to avoid unreachable links.
   There should be only single development persistent URL at a time.

 ## Versions